lilab-bioinfo/MAAS/README.md

 Documentation and tutorials (full data preparation and integration) can be found at <https://larrycpan.github.io/MAAS/>.

-In addition, we highly recommend installing [openBLAS](https://github.com/OpenMathLib/OpenBLAS) to speed matrix operations, before starting your MAAS analysis.
+In addition, we highly recommend installing [openBLAS](https://github.com/OpenMathLib/OpenBLAS) to speed matrix operations.

 ### Getting help

 If you encounter a bug or have a feature request, please open an [Issues](https://github.com/Larrycpan/MAAS/issues).

 If you would like to discuss questions related to single-cell analysis, you can open a [Discussions](https://github.com/Larrycpan/MAAS/discussions).

 ### Related packages